NSR9/Extensive-Vision-AI/Assignment3/README.md

 * Other sum loss is used
 * Experimented with couple of scenarios
   * using mnist_loss
-  * using using sum_loss
+  * using sum_loss
   * mnist_loss + sum_loss
-* Using loss in the following gave better results comapred to above 3 scenarios
+* Using loss combination of above scenarios gave better results while comparing the result with individual ones

 ## **Training Logs for the best model**